Cisco Silicon One Product Family White Paper

 Web-Scale and Enterprise Spine

-With the explosive growth of Machine Learning (ML) and Artificial Intelligence (AI) the importance of the back-end network has expanded significantly.
-With Cisco Silicon One, web-scale switching devices can be used for a standard Ethernet-based deployment.
-If additional performance is needed, a fully scheduled fabric can be created by using the P100 or Q200/L devices as a TOR and the Q200L and G100 as the leaf and spine.
+The explosive growth of Machine Learning (ML) and Artificial Intelligence (AI) has significantly increased the importance of the back-end networks.
+With Cisco Silicon One, web-scale switching devices can seamlessly support standard Ethernet-based deployment.
+For higher performance, a fully scheduled fabric can be created by using P100 or Q200/L devices as a TOR and the Q200L and G100 as the leaf and spine layers.

-Not only can Cisco Silicon One devices be deployed anywhere in the network, but they can also be deployed in any form factor.
-The industry is accustomed to using different silicon architectures for standalone fixed boxes, standalone centralized boxes, modular line cards, modular fabric cards, disaggregated line cards (leaf), and disaggregated fabric cards (spine), fracturing the development of features and behaviors based on the size of the system.
+Cisco Silicon One devices are designed for deployment anywhere in the network and in any form factor.
+Traditionally, the industry has relied on different silicon architectures for standalone fixed boxes, standalone centralized systems, modular line cards, modular fabric cards, disaggregated line cards (leaf), and disaggregated fabric cards (spine).
+This fragmented approach has led to inconsistencies in feature development and system behavior across different form factors and system sizes.

 With our solution, a fully unified architecture can be deployed optimally across all these form factors.